prugnolle498/MSG-formation-multiple-predators/README.md

 ##### Data and main code lines to reproduce the analyses (GLMM and VIF estimates) of the article: Mixed-species group formation in response to different predators in the South African savannahs by Prugnolle et al.

-Data and code can be found in the zip file: mixed_species_groups_multiple_predators.zip
+Data and code can be found in the zip file: mixed_species_groups_multiple_predators_corrected.zip

 ##### Data files: